signalfx/splunk-otel-go/docs/troubleshooting.md

 export OTEL_BSP_MAX_EXPORT_BATCH_SIZE=128
 ```

-Be sure there is enough memory on your system to accommodate the increase in
+Make sure to allocate enough memory resources on your system to accommodate the
-queue size.
+increase in queue size.
+Changes in the export configuration might result in the

-These changes will drop whole export batches that take too long.
-This means
+`SDK` dropping whole export batches that take too long.
-there will still be dropped data, but hopefully, if the network issues resolve,
-future exports will have a better chance of success.
-Failing these exports
-early will prevent future spans from being dropped.
-Reducing the overall export
-size and frequency should help reduce the amount of data dropped and decrease
-load on the network when issues arise.

 ## `transport: Error while dialing dial tcp: missing address`